-Clients MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector").
-Open redirectors can enable exfiltration of authorization codes and access tokens, see (#open_redirector_on_client).
+Clients MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector"), as described in Section 7.13.
+Open redirectors can enable exfiltration of authorization codes and access tokens.

 The client MAY use the state request parameter to achieve perrequest customization if needed rather than varying the redirect URI per request.